 A native of Grasse, Mathieu Nardin grew up in a perfumers’ family and gravitated to the house of Robertet to fine tune his creativity and the sense of smell he began developing at a very young age.
 One of a new generation of perfumers combining traditional techniques and materials with the very latest innovations, Mathieu created Jacquard for Etro, Iris de Champs for Houbigant and Blue for Kenneth Cole, his latest project has been working withthe British house of Miller Harris creating Tea Tonique and Rose Silence at first, then composing the incredible Vetiver Insolent.
 More recently, Mathieu could be found foraging for fragrant inspiration for Miller Harris Wander – an exploration of overlooked ingredients right under our very noses.

-Having already proved his versatility, this young perfumer is going from strength to strength and we were thrilled to catch up with him and find out more…
+Having already proved his versatility, perfumer is going from strength to strength and for our ‘Get to Know the Nose’ series, we were thrilled to catch up with him and find out more…

 How many perfumes might you be working on, at one time?